-Please Read The Following Ordering Terms & Conditions Carefully Before Placing Your Order: Orders with cashiers check or money order shipped immediately on in stock items.
+Please Read The Following Ordering Terms & Conditions Carefully Before Placing Your Order; Orders with cashiers check or money order shipped immediately on in stock Items.
 Personal & Company checks, allow 3 weeks clearance.
-No C.O.D.'s!
-Shipping: Continental U.S.A.-Orders under \$100 add \$3; free shipping on orders over \$100.
-AK, HI, FPO, APO-add \$5 on all orders.
+No C.O.D./st Shipping: Continental U.S.A.-Orders under \$100 add \$3; free shipping on orders over \$100.
+AK, Ht., FPO, APO-add \$5 on all orders.
 Canada & Puerto Rico-add \$10 on all orders.
-Sorry, no other International orders accepted!
-PA residents add 6% sales tax on the total amount of order APO-add \$5 on all orders.
-Canada & Puerto Rico-add \$10 on all orders.
-Sorry, no other International orders accepted!
+Sorry, on other international orders accepted!
 PA residents add 6% sales tax on the total amount of order including shipping charges!
-REASONS FOR CALLING CUSTOMER SERVICE-412-361-5291 (1) Status of order or back order (2) If any merchandise purchased within 60 days from 5.D. days please call for a return authorization number.
+REASONS FOR CALLING CUSTOMER SERVICE-412-361-5291 [1] Status of order or back order (2) If any merchandise purchased within 60 days from \$.D. of A. is defective, please call for a return authorization number.
 Defective merchandise will be replaced with the same merchandise only.
-Other returns subject to a 15% restocking calls on 5.D.
-OF A/s 800° order lines!
+Other returns subject to a 15% restocking charge.
+After 60 days please refer to the manufacturers warranty included with the merchandise & return directly to the manufacturer.
+Customer service will not accept collect calls or calls on S.D.
+OF A.'s 800 rorder lines!
 Have you seen our on line catalog of 1000 software titles for Commodore, Atari, Apple, IBM and Amiga?
-It's on Compuserve's Electronic Mall-just type GO 5DA and shopping for software will never be the same again!
+It's on Compuserve's Electronic Mall-just type GO SDA and shopping for software will never be the same again!
 HOURS: Mon.-Fri.
 9 AM-5:30 PM, Sat.
 10 AM-4 PM Eastern Time.
 Because this ad had to be written 2-3 mos. before it was published, prices & availability are subject to change!
 New titles are arriving daily!
 Please call for more information!
 Holiday Hours: Nov.
 2-Dec.
 17; Mon.-Thurs.
+9 AM-8 PM, Fri.
+9 AM-5:30 PM, Sat.
+10 AM-4 PM Eastern Time.